 Law360 | January 17, 2020

 Boston Complex Commercial Disputes partner George Skelly and partner-elect Morgan Nighan analyze a recent decision in Delaware Chancery Court that could broaden stockholders’ ability to inspect a corporation’s books and records without evidence of a specific violation by directors.

 Columbia Law School, J.D., 1984, James Kent Scholar and Harlan Fiske Stone Scholar

 U.S. Supreme Court

-George was selected by his peers for inclusion in The Best Lawyers in America© 2018 in the field of Litigation—Securities.
+George was selected, through a peer-review survey, for inclusion in The Best Lawyers in America® 2022 in the field of Litigation—Securities.
 George has been listed in Best Lawyers since 2017.